talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 ## Security Components

-The main components of information security are confidentiality, integrity and availablity, often referred to by the acronym CIA.
+The main components of information security are confidentiality, integrity and availability, often referred to by the acronym CIA.
 A short description of each of these components is presented below in the context of SRv6 security.

 ### Confidentiality